Gadi-Satwika/Python-mini-Projects/README.md

 - Uses Python logic to determine safe zones
 - Command-line input-based interaction

+### 😄 2.
+Emoji Translator (`emji_translator.py`)
+A simple emoji translator that converts words or phrases into fun emojis.

+- Translates predefined keywords to emojis
+- Helps understand dictionary usage and string manipulation
+- Great for fun and experimenting with Unicode

+### 🔢 3.
+Guess the Number Game (`guess_number_game.py`)
+A number-guessing game where the user must guess the randomly generated number within limited attempts.

+- Includes hints for high/low guesses
+- Random number generation using Python's `random` module
+- While loop + conditional logic practice

 ### 👻 4.
 Hangman (`hangman.py`)
 A classic word-guessing game where the user tries to guess a hidden word before they run out of attempts.